Skip to content

 Audit Log records are identified by Models and Operations.

-• Models: the type of record that was created, updated, or deleted/destroyed.
+Models - The type of record that was created, updated, or deleted/destroyed.

 • Addresses